Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 3. Black-box optimization where only scalar feedback is available
 4. Real-time safe optimization requiring monotonic descent

-**Key finding:** PSON is not a universal optimizer—it loses to domain-specific algorithms when they exist, and **loses to LMS on adaptive jammer nulling** when tested with matched initialization.
+**Key finding:** PSON is not a universal optimizer.
+It loses to domain-specific algorithms when they exist, and **loses to LMS on adaptive jammer nulling** when tested with matched initialization.
 Its strength is handling static MSE optimization, moving target tracking, and **hard discrete landscapes** where standard methods fail.

-**Open problem:** The "SVD-Jammer Problem"—PSON's monotonic descent constraint prevents adaptation to moving adversaries.
+**Open problem:** The "SVD-Jammer Problem": PSON's monotonic descent constraint prevents adaptation to moving adversaries.
 See Appendix E.9 and `docs/SVD-Jammer-problem.md` for ongoing research.

 ---

 ### Observations on Array Scale

-PSON-Subspace shows advantages at 1024-4096 antenna elements—the scale of modern wireless infrastructure:
+PSON-Subspace shows advantages at 1024-4096 antenna elements, which matches the scale of modern wireless infrastructure:

 | System | Typical Array Size | PSON Observation |
 |--------|-------------------|------------------|